sesamyab/docs/docs/news-widget/web-components/sesamy-content-container.md

 ### Basic usage

+The content container can be used purely client side or by fetching the locked content from the server.

-The content container matches the current url against the users purchases and displays the content from the preview of the content slot depending on if the user has access.
+The content container matches the current url against the users purchases.
+In client side mode it displays the content from the preview of the content slot depending on if the user has access.

 ```html
 <html>